-How Charlottesville’s Small Businesses Supported Their Community Against The Alt-Right
+How Charlottesville’s Small Businesses Supported Their Community Against White Nationalists

 Should they close or stay open?
 And what message would their decision send to their community?

-About one hundred of Charlottesville’s shops and restaurants are clustered around an eight-block public shopping district that’s right by Emancipation Park, the spot where the alt-right planned to congregate on Saturday night, protesting the city’s decision to remove a statue of former Confederate general Robert E. Lee from the premises.
+About one hundred of Charlottesville’s shops and restaurants are clustered around an eight-block public shopping district that’s right by Emancipation Park, the spot where the white nationalists planned to congregate on Saturday night, protesting the city’s decision to remove a statue of former Confederate general Robert E. Lee from the premises.
 (The park was renamed from Lee Park in June as part of an effort to avoid honoring the bigotry of the Confederacy.)

-Many downtown businesses had petitioned the city to move the event to a larger park farther away from downtown, fearing that the turnout would overrun the small city, and that armed alt-right members might pose a danger.
+Many downtown businesses had petitioned the city to move the event to a larger park farther away from downtown, fearing that the turnout would overrun the small city, and that armed white nationalists might pose a danger.

 Whether or not those stores stayed open or closed, though, many did ultimately make a unity statement: It’s told through four variations of an 11-by-17 poster that went up in many store windows prior to the rally.
-The message has been eye-catching enough to be seen in the background of news reports and photos, and powerful enough to have been shared over Twitter by everyone from Charlottesville Mayor Mike Signor (who was supportive) and alt-right instigator Richard Spencer, who was indignant.
+The message has been eye-catching enough to be seen in the background of news reports and photos, and powerful enough to have been shared over Twitter by everyone from Charlottesville Mayor Mike Signor (who was supportive) and white nationalist instigator Richard Spencer, who was indignant.

 Each sign starts out the same, with a large bold and all-caps message: “IF EQUALITY & DIVERSITY AREN’T FOR YOU, THEN NEITHER ARE WE.”
 Below that, there is another line noting whether the shop is staying open or closed “in protest of the recent demonstrations of hate.”
 The bottom of the sign features a row of seven different equality symbols, including the peace symbol, Star of David, equals sign, and raised fist associated with Black Lives Matter, and another all-caps proclamation that “MINORITY RIGHTS ARE HUMAN RIGHTS.”
 Each was made available in one of two color styles–black and white or rainbow.